SehajveerSingh2005/merge/PROJECT_OVERVIEW.md

 - Like and comment functionality on posts
 - Direct messaging for private communication
 - Notification system for updates and interactions

+### Project Features
+- Project showcase with rich previews and detailed information
+- Search and filtering capabilities for projects
+- Project sharing feature to add your own projects (via GitHub integration or URL)
+- GitHub repository import functionality
+- Project tagging and categorization
+- Demo URL and GitHub link support

 ### News & Information
 - Curated tech news from multiple sources